 - 9-10 Oreo cookies (cut into small pieces)

 For the base:

-- Line bottom of 9-inch springform pan with foil, tuck foil underneath pan bottom, assemble pan, then pull foil around sides of the pan.
+- Line the bottom of a 9-inch springform pan with aluminum foil, tuck it underneath the pan bottom, assemble the cake pan, then pull up the foil around the sides of the pan.
 This makes it a snap to unmold.